-190. Globally, L. brevis is ubiquitous in the environment (Rychen et al., 2016).
+194. Globally, L. brevis is ubiquitous in the environment (Rychen et al., 2016).
 In the long term, the GMO could spread widely in the environment if it has a selective advantage over non-GM strains of L. brevis in Australia.
 This could be a broad selective advantage, or a selective advantage in some environmental niches.
 Spreading widely in the environment is taken to mean being established at many locations in Australia.

-191. The introduced VIP gene is only known to have a biological function in animals, so it is not expected to provide any selective advantage in a bacterium growing on plant substrates.22 The genetic modifications would not significantly increase or decrease metabolic burden, considering that L. brevis has over 2000 genes (Feyereisen et al., 2019).
+195. The introduced VIP gene is only known to have a biological function in animals, so it is not expected to provide any selective advantage in a bacterium growing on plant substrates.24 The genetic modifications would not significantly increase or decrease metabolic burden, considering that L. brevis has over 2000 genes (Feyereisen et al., 2019).
 Overall, the effects of the genetic modifications are expected to have a neutral or slightly deleterious effect on fitness.
 Therefore, the GMO is not expected to have a selective advantage over its parental strain.

-192. However, it is also necessary to consider whether the parental strain of the GMO has a selective advantage over non-GM strains of L. brevis.
+196. However, it is also necessary to consider whether the parental strain of the GMO has a selective advantage over non-GM strains of L. brevis.
 The genomes of L. brevis strains differ from each other by hundreds of genes (Feyereisen et al., 2019), so the effect of strain on fitness could be much larger than the effect of the genetic modifications.

-193. There is uncertainty regarding whether the parental strain of the GMO is present in Australia.23 There is also no data regarding the comparative fitness of the parental strain and other strains of L. brevis.
+197. There is no data regarding the comparative fitness of the parental strain of the GMO and other strains of L. brevis in the environment.